-- All patients shall receive a secondary assessment to include, but not limited to the following: - Vital signs including but not limited to: - Pulse - Blood Pressure - $\blacksquare$ SpO2 - Respiratory rate and effort - Temperature - o S.A.M.P.L.E. history as possible - o Rapid trauma and/or focused physical assessment - Secondary head-to-toe physical assessment - Receiving facilities of patients being transported should be notified as soon as practicable. - All Primary and initial Secondary assessments shall be performed or supervised by the EMS provider with the most advanced level of training nationally recognized. - All patients shall receive treatment as is appropriate per guideline and on-line medical direction. - All patients shall be re-assessed after an intervention is performed.
-The success, secondary effects, and possible side-effect of said intervention evaluated. - o i.e. if a guideline gives a medication dose such as Fentanyl 25-50 mcg Q 5 minutes; the care provider shall give the initial appropriate dose of 25-50 mcg and perform a re-assessment of the patient to include pain level, level of consciousness, and vital signs prior to giving a second dose. - The same principle applies to the titration of a medication.
+- All patients shall receive a secondary assessment to include, but not limited to, the following: - O Vital signs including, but not limited to: - Pulse - Blood Pressure - SpO_2 - Respiratory rate and effort - Temperature - o S.A.M.P.L.E. history as possible - o Rapid trauma and/or focused physical assessment - Secondary head-to-toe physical assessment - Receiving facilities of patients being transported should be notified as soon as practicable. - All Primary and initial Secondary assessments shall be performed or supervised by the EMS provider with the most advanced level of training. - All patients shall receive treatment as is appropriate per guideline and on-line medical direction. - All patients shall be reassessed after an intervention is performed.
+The success, secondary effects, and possible side-effects of said intervention evaluated. - i.e., if a guideline gives a medication dose such as Fentanyl 25-50 mcg Q 5 minutes; the care provider shall give the initial appropriate dose of 25-50 mcg and perform a re-assessment of the patient to include pain level, level of consciousness, and vital signs prior to giving a second dose. - The same principle applies to the titration of a medication.
 Titration is the adjustment of medication dosing until the desired endpoint is reached.
-The endpoint is the point at which the titration is complete as determined by an indicator. - Medication dosing is considered acceptable within 20% of the calculated dose due to factors such as estimation of patient weight and difficulty in measuring exact volumes. - For pediatric patients: - Equipment and medications must be appropriate for the size and weight of the patient.
-Use of the Broselow Tape or equivalent is encouraged. - The developmental age of the infant/child must be considered in the communication and evaluation for treatment. - o Treatment priorities are similar to the adult patient. - o When appropriate, family members should remain with pediatric patients. - Infants and children must be properly restrained prior to and during transport. - For inter-facility transports: - O Review interventions already in place for appropriateness, accuracy, and effect.
+The endpoint is the point at which the titration is complete as determined by an indicator. - Medication dosing is considered acceptable within 20% of the calculated dose due to factors such as estimation of patient weight and difficulty in measuring exact volumes. - For pediatric patients: - o Equipment and medications must be appropriate for the size and weight of the patient.
+Use of a length-based tape is required. - o The developmental age of the infant/child must be considered in the communication and evaluation for treatment. - o Treatment priorities are similar to the adult patient. - o When appropriate, family members should remain with pediatric patients. - o Infants and children must be properly restrained prior to and during transport. - For inter-facility transports: - O Review interventions already in place for appropriateness, accuracy, and effect.